prasanthlouis/deep-reinforcement-learning/README.md

 Policy vs Value Based
 Directly instructing the agent to learn the best action to take based on the current state.
 This is known as Policy-Based Methods.
 Indirectly teaching the agent to recognize the value of different states and then choosing actions that lead to the most valuable states.
 These are called Value-Based Methods.

+Policy-Based Methods
+Deterministic: a policy at a given state will always return the same action.
+Stochastic: outputs a probability distribution over actions.